-A logistic regression was conducted to identify which independent variable(s), including quality of narrative, emotional involvement, peer evaluation and entertainment value, predict audiences' purchasing of goods associated with Winter Sonata.
-Regression results indicated that the overall model of four predictors was statistically reliable in distinguishing between audiences' purchasing and non-purchasing behaviors (-2 Log Likelihood = 89.717; $\chi^2$ (4) = 105.760, p < .001).
+statistically reliable in distinguishing between audiences' purchasing and non-purchasing behaviors (-2 log likelihood = 89.717; χ^2 (4) = 105.760, p < .001).
 The regression coefficients are presented in Table 2.
-Wald statistics indicated that perceptions of narrative's quality, audiences' emotional involvement, and peer evaluation significantly predict people's purchase of Winter Sonata goods.
+Wald statistics indicated that perceptions of the narrative's quality, audiences' emotional involvement and peer evaluation significantly predict people's purchase of Winter Sonata goods.
 Odds ratios for the significant variables indicate a remarkably significant change in the likelihood of purchase.

-The results of this logistic regression demonstrates the statistical significance of the perceived quality of Winter Sonata's narrative (narrative coherence and narrative fidelity) as a predictor of audience members' purchasing behavior (See Table 3 for summary of logistic regression analysis).
-This finding suggests that the more the audience members perceive a narrative as being coherent, realistic, emotionally involving, and appreciated by their peers, the higher the probability of their purchasing products associated with the drama.
-Another interesting finding was that the emotional involvement variable in the narrative was the strongest one affecting audience members' purchasing behavior, which was similar to the result of the multiple regression analysis above.
+The results of this logistic regression demonstrate the statistical significance of the perceived quality of Winter Sonata's narrative (narrative coherence and narrative fidelity) as a predictor of audience's purchasing behavior (see Table 3 for a summary of the logistic regression analysis).
+This finding suggests that the more the members of the audience perceive a narrative as being coherent, realistic, emotionally involving and appreciated by their peers, the higher the probability of their purchasing products associated with the drama.
+Another interesting finding was that the emotional involvement variable in the narrative was the strongest one affecting audience members' purchasing behavior, which was similar to the result of the earlier multiple regression analysis.
 This result also showed a high correlation between overall quality of narrative and emotion.